Utkarsh464/dir-brute/README.md

 # **dir-brute**

-### A threaded directory brute-forcer & crawler
+### A directory brute-forcer & crawler

-**`probe → collect → crawl`** — throw a wordlist at a target URL, keep the live hits, then read back what you found.
+**`probe → filter → collect → crawl`** — throw a wordlist at a target URL, keep the hits that matter, then read back what you found.

 <br>